 Property taxes in Middlesex County are collected at the municipal level — each city, township, and borough has its own tax collector and its own tax sale schedule.
 When property taxes go unpaid, the municipality is required under N.J.S.A.
 54:5 (the Tax Sale Law) to sell the delinquent balance as a tax lien certificate at the annual municipal tax sale.

 Middlesex County’s 25 municipalities span a wide range of property values and tax rates.
 Municipalities with higher rates of delinquency — particularly Perth Amboy, New Brunswick, and Carteret — see larger volumes of tax lien certificates sold each year.
-But even in higher-value suburban townships like East Brunswick, South Brunswick, and South Plainfield, an inherited property sitting vacant during a prolonged probate can quickly fall behind on quarterly tax payments.
+But even in higher-value suburban townships like East Brunswick, South Brunswick, and South Plainfield, an inherited property sitting vacant during a prolonged probate can quickly fall behind on quarterly tax payments, risking tax foreclosure on the inherited property.

 For inherited properties, this creates a compounding problem: while the estate is focused on probate administration, tax liens may quietly season past the redemption window.
 Executors and administrators should request a full tax and lien payoff from the municipal tax collector immediately after obtaining Letters.
 For more detail on the statewide redemption process, see: Tax Delinquent Properties in New Jersey — 2026 Guide and What Happens When You Miss a Property Tax Deadline in NJ.